 Step 2: Inserting the razor blade

 With the razor unit in pieces, you will see that the head is made of two parts.
 A semi-circular curved side with bars on the underside, and a flatter side with holes in it.
-The side with bars is the top, and the flat side the base.
+The side with bars is the top, and the flat side is the base.

 Taking care not to touch the edges of the blade, carefully take the razor blade out of its casing.
 You will see it has holes in the middle.
 These should correspond to holes on the base of the razor head.
 Align the holes, with the curved edges of the base facing upwards (as in our photos).